ElektraInitiative/libelektra/doc/decisions/3_decided/decision_process.md

 - Proposal issues are obsolete.
 - The decision process creates at least:
   - two chances to comment decisions, and
-  - two commits in the git history.
+  - two commits in the Git history.
 - It might be a barrier for newcomers to write a decision.
   This is considered to be okay, as topics that need a decision are not the topics for newcomers.